-That was the task that faced Morgan Neville, who won an Oscar for “20 Feet From Stardom,” his film about the struggles faced by a group of backup singers.
-He was last at Sundance with “Best of Enemies,” a gripping doc about a series of epic (and vicious) debates between William Buckley Jr. and Gore Vidal.
+That was the task that faced Morgan Neville, who won an Oscar for 2013’s “20 Feet From Stardom,” his film about the struggles faced by a group of backup singers.
+Two years later, he delivered “Best of Enemies,” a gripping doc about a series of epic (and vicious) debates between William Buckley Jr. and Gore Vidal.

-Fred Rogers, the subject of Neville’s new Sundance premiere, “Won’t You Be My Neighbor?,” was in many ways the opposite of those guys.
+Fred Rogers, the subject of Neville’s new doc, “Won’t You Be My Neighbor?,” was in many ways the opposite of those guys.
 On his long-running children’s show “Mister Rogers’ Neighborhood,” he used words to soothe and calm, not inflame and attack, and his politics were almost never an issue.

 For the record, he was a Republican, but there was nothing partisan about those cardigan sweaters, those gentle songs, those defiantly low-tech puppets that populated his show.

 On paper, all that low-key positivity ought to be tricky material for a documentary filmmaker.
-But watching “Won’t You Be My Neighbor?” was a profoundly emotional experience for much of the audience at the Marc Theatre on Friday, because the story of a kind man in an often unkind era carries with it richness and poignancy.
+But watching “Won’t You Be My Neighbor?” can be a profoundly emotional experience because the story of a kind man in an often unkind era carries with it richness and poignancy.

-“He was the least likely television star in history,” said Neville in the Q&A that followed the premiere, ” … but he had this very specific idea about what he was doing, which was a secular ministry for children.”
+“He was the least likely television star in history,” Neville said in the Q&A that followed the premiere at the Sundance Film Festival in January, ” … but he had this very specific idea about what he was doing, which was a secular ministry for children.”

 Neville tells the story by talking those around Fred Rogers, who died in 2003; he himself is seen in some interview footage, but he never explains himself as well as others do.
 The filmmakers were asked by Rogers’ family not to make him a saint, and the film does a moving job of showing the doubts and childhood fears that lay underneath what could seem like uncomplicated positivity in different hands.